Rahix/tbot/doc/getting-started.rst

             with tbot.acquire_linux(b) as lnx:
                 lnx.exec0("echo", "Doing some setup work")

-                # Might raise an Exception if TBot was not able to reaquire the shell after
+                # Might raise an Exception if tbot was not able to reaquire the shell after
                 # the interactive session
                 lnx.interactive()